 One of my biggest nightmares is to be caught with my thick and curly hair after a long and deep sleep.
 I don’t look at the mirror every morning because I grew up knowing the what I would see.
 I want to start each day right, so I avoid seeing that monster in my head.

-Thank God for bringing in technology.
+Thank God for technology.
 I could temporarily experience that long, straight and manageable hair through Hair Rebonding.
 I make it a point to have my hair rebonded once a year.
 You see, I am not one of the high maintenance members of the female populace.
 I don’t regularly visit the salon.
-But once I made my visit, it would entail long hours of sitting and waiting.
+But once I made a visit, it would entail long hours of sitting and waiting.

 My hair has been rebonded for five consecutive years, usually between the months of September to October.
 Why I chose these months is because my birthday falls on December.
 Since it’s my birthday, there is no question about my desire to have a great hair.

 Another reason why I have my hair treated on the BER months is because we usually receive our performance incentive bonus.
 But sometimes, I am not comfortable having my hair treated after receiving our bonus.
 I hate it when people would tease and tell me, “ah we know where your money went.”
 Call me onion skinned but I don’t like gathering all those attention.
 I’m not comfortable when everyone notices me.

 The five times my hair has been rebonded also meant five different stories to tell.
 Let me relate each with a warning : long post ahead.